What to do with used Coffee Grounds?

 11- Use for art and crafts

-Not only do they give off a deliciously earthy scent, but they can also add a unique texture to your artwork.
+Their earthy scent is delightful and can also bring a unique texture to your artwork.

 You can prepare a coffee dough with old coffee grounds and use them to create coffee paintings which can be fun for kids or artistic adults.